Commit This to Memory: Recording and production

-Music
+Music and lyrics

 In a 2015 interview, Pierre notes that fans have told him that they find Commit This to Memory a "winter album", to which he agrees, noting the unintentional mention of the new year in several songs.
 His lyricism on Commit This to Memory centralizes around change and, in his words, "being a complete fuckup, yet, at the same time, being somewhat successful".
 On the record, he "addresses the themes of substance abuse, psychological disorders and failing relationships."
 Pierre penned "Everything Is Alright" as a summary of his OCD (Obsessive–compulsive disorder) tendencies.
 He intended to utilize his social anxiety and fears in the song's form, which he has since employed in numerous other compositions.
-"I don't think the [phrase] "tongue-in-cheek" is correct, but it's something where the verses are one thing and then the chorus is another, but it's sort of like giving yourself a pep talk," said Pierre.
+"I don't think the [phrase] "tongue-in-cheek" is correct, but it's something where the verses are one thing and then the chorus is another, but it's sort of like giving yourself a pep talk", said Pierre.
 The song's lyrics include hating such mundane things as "theme parks, flying, strangers, [and] waiting in line," things that Pierre genuinely disliked at the time of the song's writing.
 For the record, he intended to simplify his lyrics to enhance storytelling and he drew inspiration from Tom Waits, Ben Folds and John K. Samson's writing styles.
 Keeping in the Waits/Folds inspiration, Pierre strove to write from another person's point of view; in the case of "Time Turned Fragile", it is sung from the perspective of his father.
+Pierre has also suggested the Carpenters were an unlikely influence, observing "it’s similar how both their music and [Memory] has a darkness lurking underneath it all."